Closed Exhibition - Treasures of the Royal Courts: Tudors, Stuarts and the Russian Tsars

 Treasures of the Royal Courts: About the Exhibition

 9 March – 14 July 2013

-A rarely-shown painting of Elizabeth I, Shakespeare's First Folio, a suit of armour tailor-made for Henry VIII and the legendary ruby-studded Drake Star reveal the spectacular world of kings, queens, merchants and courtiers from 1509 to 1685.
-At the heart of the exhibition is the beautiful English and French silver given to the Tsars by the British royal family, on exclusive loan from the Moscow Kremlin Museums in celebration of 500 years of Anglo-Russian exchange.
+A rarely-shown painting of Elizabeth I, Shakespeare's First Folio, a suit of armour tailor-made for Henry VIII and the legendary ruby-studded Drake Star revealed the spectacular world of kings, queens, merchants and courtiers from 1509 to 1685.
+At the heart of the exhibition was the beautiful English and French silver given to the Tsars by the British royal family, on exclusive loan from the Moscow Kremlin Museums in celebration of 500 years of Anglo-Russian exchange.

 информация об экспонатах на русском языке (PDF файл, 807 Кб)